rnmapbox/maps/docs/LineLayer.md

 Mapbox spec: [line-gradient](https://docs.mapbox.com/style-spec/reference/layers/#paint-line-line-gradient)

 #### Description
-Defines a gradient with which to color a line feature.
+A gradient used to color a line feature at various distances along its length.
+Defined using a `step` or `interpolate` expression which outputs a color for each corresponding `lineProgress` input value. `lineProgress` is a percentage of the line feature's total length as measured on the webmercator projected coordinate plane (a `number` between `0` and `1`).
 Can only be used with GeoJSON sources that specify `"lineMetrics": true`.

 #### Type
 `color`